Thabish-Kader/news-NextJS-13/README.md

 ### Bugs

 This application work fine in local environment but in production the search and read more feaures dont work as expected.
 I am assuming this is because Next JS 13 is still in beta.
 Therefore there are still some bugs in it.

+### Note

+As this application uses an external api "mediastack api" the amount of request is limited to 500 after this i have programmed it in such a way that after the request reaches 500 the newsData.json present locally will be used.